realpython/materials/itertools-in-python3/README.md

 > Supplemental materials for the [Itertools in Python 3, By Example](https://realpython.com/itertools-in-python3) article on [Real Python](https://realpython.com).

-This folder contains content for two example from the article: [Analyzing the S&P500](https://realpython.com/python3-itertools/#analyzing-the-sp500) and [Building Relay Teams from Swimmer Data](https://realpython.com/python3-itertools/#building-relay-teams-from-swimmer-data).
+This folder contains content for two examples from the article: [Analyzing the S&P500](https://realpython.com/python3-itertools/#analyzing-the-sp500) and [Building Relay Teams from Swimmer Data](https://realpython.com/python3-itertools/#building-relay-teams-from-swimmer-data).

 ## Downloading the Files